Ltotheois/Pyckett/README.md

 *pyckett_uncertainties* evaluates the uncertainties of the parameters.

-*pyckett_partitionfunction* calculates the partition function for different temperatures.
+*pyckett_partitionfunction* or *pyckett_qrot* calculates the rotational partition function for different temperatures.

+*pyckett_vibpartitionfunction* or *pyckett_qvib* calculates the vibrational partition function for different temperatures.

 *pyckett_auto* automatically builds up the Hamiltonian step by step.